 The guidelines shown below apply to the presenters that have been confirmed by the TTC:1.
 Submit TITLE and ABSTRACT

 - Titles should be fairly short (no more than 70 characters).

 - Abstracts should be 50-150 words long and should clarify what topic and material the presenters will cover.

 - The following fee applies to presenters: $500 for 30 min presentations, $650 for 40 min presentations, and $750 for 45 min presentations.

 - PowerPoint presentations must be prepared in accordance with the guidelines provided below.

-- Contents: The presentations should be educational (explain the methods/techniques) but avoid a sales pitch (do not unduly praise company products or services).
+- Content: The presentations should be educational (explain the methods/techniques) but avoid a sales pitch (do not unduly praise company products or services).
 Municipal participants like presentations from the engineer's point of view and hope to hear about case studies - design details, specifications, construction challenges, lessons learnt, costs, etc.